schneik80/3DPrinter/README.md

 3DPrinter
 =========

-This is the GitHub site for ongoing development of an eventorbot 3D printer.
+This is the GitHub site for ongoing development of an eventorbot 3D printer (http://www.kickstarter.com/projects/1874396831/eventorbot-open-source-3d-printer).
 The design is being done as an experiment in mechanical design using pre-release versions of Autodesk's Fusion 360 design software.

 You are welcome to fork and work on this project of you are a Fusion 360 beta customer.